Donald Trump Says Ukraine & China ‘Should Investigate The Bidens’

 Many times recently, President Trump and others, including the president’s personal attorney, Rudy Guiliani, repeated suspicions about the former vice president’s family and its business dealings abroad.
 Trump’s strong comments about China opening an investigation came just before the start of renewed trade negotiations between the United States and China.
 CNBC reported that on October 10, Chinese Vice Premier Liu He will restart the talks with the U.S. Earlier, Trump agreed to move the deadline for new tariffs from October 1 to October 15 in recognition of the People’s Republic 70th anniversary.

-USA Today reported that 2020 presidential candidate Biden defended his son Hunter against the comments that Trump made that China and Ukraine should investigate the family.
+USA Today reported that 2020 presidential candidate Biden defended his son Hunter against the comments that Trump made regarding China and Ukraine investigating the family.
 Biden revealed that Hunter will be a visible part of his campaign and that he believes the American people know him and his family well enough to see through the attacks.
 Biden believes that Trump’s attacks on him are only just beginning at this time.